 - Third-degree domestic violence (misdemeanor) – Maximum 90-day jail term and a $1,000-$2,500 fine

 Some perpetrators facing third-degree charges may have the option of attending a pretrial intervention class focused on anger management and domestic abuse in place of standing trial.
 Given the severity of the potential incarceration times and fines, those accused of domestic violence deserve representation with more than courtroom experience.
 To reach a successful outcome, defendants need someone with the know-how to take advantage of alternative resolution opportunities.

-Further Reaching Consequences of a Domestic Violence Charge
+What are the Consequences of a Domestic Violence Charge?

 Even before hearing the jury verdict or accepting a plea deal, domestic violence allegations can have long-lasting effects.
 Being under suspicion for committing domestic violence can tarnish a person’s reputation, undermine relationships, and negatively impact family finances.